vks5639/My_Portfolio/README.md

 * Weather Indicators:
   * Heavy traffic is associated with specific weather conditions, including shower snow, light rain, and snow, and proximity thunderstorms with drizzle.
   * These findings provide valuable insights into the factors influencing traffic patterns on the I-94 Interstate highway.
-  * Understanding these indicators can aid in traffic management and infrastructure planning to improve overall transportation efficiency and safety.
+  * Understanding these indicators can aid in traffic management and infrastructure planning to improve overall transportation efficiency and safety. <be>

 ### Exploring Financial Data using Nasdaq Data Link API
 **Description:** As part of the project, I utilized Python to extract and clean financial data from the Nasdaq API, conducted trend analysis and comparative studies on metrics such as Accrued Expenses Turnover, and employed Matplotlib to create visualizations for effective presentation of findings, enabling a comprehensive exploration of financial data. <br>
 **Code:** [Exploring Financial Data](https://github.com/vks5639/My_Portfolio/blob/main/Portfolio%20Projects/Exploring%20Financial%20Data%20using%20Nasdaq%20Data%20Link%20API.ipynb) <br>